Is your insurance agency still relying on standard commissions and volatile profit sharing for revenue?

 1. Commissions

-As a successful independent agency, you know commissions are the lifeblood of your organization and the majority of your revenue.
-And the more new clients you can source, the larger your commissions can become.
+At a successful independent agency, commissions naturally are the lifeblood of your organization and the lion’s share of your revenue.

-But did you know the best commission-earning independent insurance agencies also use an agency network like Renaissance Alliance?
+Yet, did you know the best commission-earning independent insurance agencies are also members of an agency network like Renaissance?

 2. Profit Sharing